alanng10/class-lang/Docue/Article/Word/a.md

 Word "inter" has meaning that is interface.

-Word "implem" has meaning that is implemented.
+Word "implane" has meaning that is implemented.

 Word "solve" has meaning that is solved.